Preventing Social Disappointment in Elections: Conclusions

 \section{Conclusions}

 In this paper, we proposed two new concepts called social frustration and social disappointment-both to make less likely the election of candidates with limited overall support and to mitigate ethnic conflict and polarization in divided societies.
 We have also designed two new voting rules to prevent social disappointment in elections.
 In addition, a version of the impossibility theorem stated and proved regarding social disappointment in elections, showing that there is no voting rule for four or more candidates that simultaneously satisfies avoiding social disappointment and Condorcet winner criteria.
-Finally, we empirically evaluated the occurrence of social disappointment and we showed that the performance of our proposed protocols are superior than other seven well-known voting rules against manipulation in four different scenarios.
+Finally, we empirically evaluated the occurrence of social disappointment and we showed that the performance of our proposed protocols is superior to that of seven other well-known voting rules against manipulation in four different scenarios.